 Editorial improvements and bug fixes agreed at this meeting, elements from:

-JVET-AM0048 AHG9/AHG2: Miscellaneous changes for HEVC

-JVET-AM0118 AHG9: Digital signing of selected SEI messages

-JVET-AM0121 AHG9: On the SEI processing order SEI message

-JVET-AM0324 Correction to the Alpha Channel Information SEI message processing order
+…

 It is noted that the list above may not be complete; if some adoption is missing that is recorded somewhere else in the meeting notes it shall also be considered included.

+Is a delta document produced or only the integrated JVET-AN1018?

+A DoC WG 5 N 375 on the DAM was reviewed and approved on Saturday 11 Oct. at XXXX-XXXX.

+It was requested to integrate the amendment into a new edition, and an integrated version was issued as WG 5 N 376 FDIS ISO/IEC 23008-2 HEVC 7th ed. (with editing period 2025-XX-XX).